afontainec/chinchay-docs/docs/docs/clientside.md

   curl --request GET http://localhost:3000/api/coffee/find?price=["not in", [90, 100]]
 ```

- This is one of my favorites, in this case will return all the entries except the ones where the price is either 90 or 100.
+ In this case will return all the entries except the ones where the price is either 90 or 100.

  And much more!
 Any postgresql command is supported!